cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 ## Architecture

-The following diagram highlights how the introduction of a database access layer based on PgBouncer changes the architecture of Cloud Native PostgreSQL, like an additional blade in a Swiss Army knife.
+The following diagram highlights how the introduction of a database access layer based on PgBouncer changes the architecture of CloudNativePG, like an additional blade in a Swiss Army knife.
 Instead of directly connecting to the PostgreSQL primary service, applications can now connect to the equivalent service for PgBouncer, enabling reuse of existing connections for